Can Tomato Plants Be Propagated? The Ultra Guide

 Pruning for Better Yield – Can Tomato Plants Be Propagated?

-To prune tomato plants, you will need a sharp pair of scissors or pruning shears.
-Start by removing the suckers that grow below the first flower cluster.
-Then, remove any suckers that are growing on the main stem between the first and second flower clusters.
-Finally, remove any suckers that grow above the second flower cluster.
+To prune effectively, grab a sharp pair of scissors or pruning shears.
+Begin by cutting the suckers below the first flower cluster.
+Then, trim any suckers growing between the first and second flower clusters on the main stem.
+Finish by removing suckers that appear above the second flower cluster.

 Identifying Harvest Time